 We can not say that Indian society is fully traditional or fully modern, rather it is going through a transitional phase and if we talk about the present situation, we find that we are still struggling with the duality of tradition and modernity.

 Tradition has always influenced every member of fo Indian society and even after entering the twenty-first century we still follow the traditional norms, ceremonies, and rituals regarding birth, death, and marriage.
 There is no doubt that technology and education have brought awareness among people but it has not caused a total eradication of traditional modes of living and thinking.

-Even today people use ayurvedic methods to cure a disease and follow the principles of Vedas to remain healthy and achieve tranquillity.
+Even today people use ayurvedic methods as preventive healthcare and to cure a disease and follow the principles of Vedas to remain healthy and achieve tranquillity.
 Modernity has its own advantages and it had helped people break the shackles of social taboos that had affected the lives of almost every individual.

-Researches have shown that there are serious health risks associated with “sedentary behaviour or lifestyle” which simply means prolonged sitting without having movement in the body.
+Research has shown that there are serious health risks associated with “sedentary behavior or lifestyle” which simply means prolonged sitting without having movement in the body.
 A sedentary lifestyle increases a person’s risk for a wide range of physical and mental health problems such as obesity, high cholesterol, diabetes, cardiovascular disease, and depression.

 Spending too much time in front of computers, TV or smartphones can be harmful to health and it puts you at a higher risk of depression, anxiety, and stress.
 However, one can reduce the negative effects of a sedentary lifestyle by limiting screen time, exercising regularly, and doing yoga and meditation.

 How Ayurveda can help you overcome the ill effects of a sedentary lifestyle?